hydroGR/evalhyd/__source/functionalities/memoisation.rst

-If different subset periods of the entire study period are needed (i.e. using the :doc:`temporal masking <conditional-masking>` or the :doc:`conditional masking <conditional-masking>` functionality), and these sub-periods happen to overlap, it is recommended to provide several masks at once to `evalhyd` rather than one mask at a time.
-Indeed, `evalhyd` applies the masks only after the intermediate computations on individual time steps are computed, optimisation the computation time by avoiding performing these intermediate computations on the same time steps several times.
+If different subset periods of the entire study period are needed (i.e. using the :doc:`temporal masking <conditional-masking>` or the :doc:`conditional masking <conditional-masking>` functionalities), and these sub-periods happen to overlap, it is recommended to provide several masks at once to `evalhyd` rather than one mask at a time.
+Indeed, `evalhyd` applies the masks only after the intermediate computations on individual time steps are computed, thus optimising the computation time by avoiding performing these intermediate computations on the same time steps several times.